rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 2. (Prefix-suffix domain separation.)
     This method can be used in the same cases as the suffix-only method.

-    To instantiate a prefix-suffix domain separated function Hps, compute
+    To instantiate a prefix-suffix domain-separated function Hps, compute

         Hps(msg) = H(DST_ext || msg || I2OSP(0, 1))